-Malcolm X grew up in a time where there was hate and violence against black Americans.
-Without Islam and the beautiful teachings of our blessed Messenger, Mohammed (PBUH), there was little hope for him to reform his views.
+Malcolm X grew up in a time when there was hate and violence against black Americans.
+Without Islam and the beautiful teachings of our blessed Messenger Muhammad (pbuh), there was little hope for him to reform his views.
 Islam gave him something special; a new perspective on life, humanity and how to live with one another.
-He appreciated this because, on reflection of his circumstances, he came to the conclusion that to be a Muslim is to acknowledge and appreciate that we are all equal in the sight of God – it is our piety and good actions that distinguish us.
+He appreciated this because, on reflection on his circumstances, he came to the conclusion that to be a Muslim is to acknowledge and appreciate that we are all equal in the sight of Allah – it is our piety and good actions that distinguish us.
 We too need to live our lives according to this principle.
-This teaching has been beautifully summed up by our beloved Prophet (peace be upon him) at his final Sermon:
+This teaching has been beautifully summed up by our beloved Prophet (pbuh) in his final sermon:

 “All mankind is from Adam and Eve, an Arab has no superiority over a non-Arab nor a non-Arab has any superiority over an Arab; also a White has no superiority over Black nor does a Black have any superiority over a White except by piety and good action.
 Learn that every Muslim is a brother to every Muslim and that the Muslims constitute one brotherhood.“